yxlin/yxlin.github.io/_docs/bayes-basics/theorem.md

 order: 1
 ---

 How do we reach decisions to act on something?
-One way to answer this question is the action driven by a decision would bring positive feedback.
+One way to answer this question is the action driven by a decision bringing positive feedback.
 The feedback is often accompanied by monetary or other forms of rewards;
-thereby motivates us to make such decisions in the future.
-In psychological research, the feedback is usually shown in the form of data, which are collected from human and/or animal subjects.
-In other words, the theories (our _prior beliefs_) behind every decision that entails an action (_prediction_) resulting in _data_ affect us.
+it thereby motivates us to make such decisions in the future.

+In the terminology of psychological experiments, the feedback could conceive as been shown in the form of data, which are collected from human and/or animal subjects.
+In other words, the theories (our _prior beliefs_) behind every decision that entails an action (_prediction_) and we then collect data to check how close the prediction fit the data.
 How?
 Often the closer our prediction matches the resultant data, the more rewards we might receive.
 Hence when there are some mismatches between the predictions and the data, we would likely modify our theories/beliefs.
 They then become _posterior belief_.
 This intuitive idea of human decision-making is described by the well-known Bayes' theorem (Bayes, Price, & Canton, 1763):

 $$